phw/peek/README.md

 is not a general purpose screencast app with extended features and it never will be.

-Peek runs on X11 or inside a GNOME Shell Wayland session using XWayland (see FAQs below).
-Support for more Wayland desktops or Ubuntu Mir might be added in the future.
+Peek runs on X11 or inside a GNOME Shell Wayland session using XWayland.
+Support for more Wayland desktops or Ubuntu Mir might be added in the future (see FAQs below).

 ## Requirements